ShishirV712/Microros-Setup/README.md

 >**Refer to the image**
 [STM32 Workspace Launch](Images/Stm32.png)

-**Now Under Connectivity choose->USART2->Mode as Asynchronous->Under DMA(Direct Memory Access) Settings->Click on ADD->Select USART2_Rx under the drop down->Set Priority to Very High->Also make sure under DMA Request Settings change mode from normal to circular.This setting are for receiver.**
+**Now Under Connectivity choose->USART2->Mode as Asynchronous->Under DMA(Direct Memory Access) Settings->Click on ADD->Select USART2_Rx under the drop down->Set Priority to Very High->Also make sure under DMA Request Settings change mode from normal to circular.This setting is for the receiver.**
 >**Important** Make sure under DMA Request Settings change mode from normal to circular for Rx

 **Similarly we are to set it up for transmitter,Under DMA(Direct Memory Access) Settings->Click on ADD->Select USART2_Tx under the drop down->Set Priority to Very High->Also make sure under DMA Request Settings set mode as normal.**